department-of-veterans-affairs/vets-design-system-documentation/src/_components/search-input.md

 ### Additional coding guidelines for type-ahead

 The va-search component behaves as an input field with a submit button by default.
 In order to add type-ahead functionality, pass an array of suggestions that will be displayed below the input field.
 However, this component does not include logic to generate those suggestions.

+## Accessibility considerations

+<a class="vads-c-action-link--blue" href="https://designsystem.digital.gov/components/search/#accessibility-search">Refer to the U.S. Web Design System for accessibility guidance</a>